Discover opportunities to build your art career and make art work.

 Register Now

-Presented by Artist INC Peer Facilitators TBA
+Presented by Artist INC Peer Facilitators: Sukanya Mani and JerMarco Britton

 Register Now

-Now in its twelfth year, Artist INC has been completed by more than 1,500 artists.
+To date, Artist INC has been completed by more than 1,500 artists.
 Artist INC is supported in part by grants from the Windgate Foundation, the Hallmark Corporate Foundation, and the National Endowment for the Arts.
 Learn more about Artist INC at www.artistinc.art.

 About Mid-America Arts Alliance